Target level of study

 21h

-This course is designed to give students skills in the numerical solution of the Schrödinger equation in order to simulate complex quantum well structures.
-The course begins with the study of situations where the solution is analytical, followed by situations where the solution is semi-analytical, before tackling the finite-difference method DF.
-Different DF schemes are proposed, each time with an evaluation of convergence as a function of various key parameters (domain truncation, number of samples, etc.).
+This course is designed to provide students with skills in the field of numerical solution of the Schrödinger equation in order to simulate complex quantum well structures.
+The course begins by studying situations where the solution is analytical, then situations where the solution is semi-analytical, before moving on to the finite difference (FD) method.
+Various FD schemes are proposed, each with an evaluation of convergence based on different key parameters (domain truncation, number of samples, etc.).
 Finally, examples of concrete physical applications are studied.

 Atomistic simulation of materials